rainbowbreeze/talks-and-demoes/2025-llm_workshop/03-creating_agents.md

 ### Configure the model in Open WebUI

-Workspace > Create a new model
+Workspace -> Model -> Create a new model
 - Model Name
   - Image tagger
 - Base Model (from)